 Lung adenocarcinoma (sometimes referred to as “adeno”) is a type of non-small cell lung cancer (NSCLC).
 About 40% of people with NSCLC have adenocarcinoma.

 Biomarkers found in adenocarcinoma with FDA-approved targeted therapies are listed below.
+LUNGevity has created Patient Gateways to provide you with tailored information about these specific biomarkers.

 Learn more about lung adenocarcinoma, how it is diagnosed, and current treatments.